GoogleCloudPlatform/cloudml-samples/CONTRIBUTING.md

 - The LGTM from the code owner ("code review") should ensure both the change intention and implementation are suitable for the codebase being changed.
 The review from Google team can then focus on the specificities of the Python language.

 - Your Pull Request should not have any pending commits (modified in Local Branch but not uploaded).

-- If you made changes to your Pull Request before sending it to for approval, make sure you uploaded it, too.

 - You should be able to make (possibly significant) changes to your Pull Request.